-GRD 142 Graphic Design II
+Graphic Design II

-Prerequisites: DES 135, GRD 141 or ART 121
+DES 135 or GRD 141 or ART 121

 This course covers the application of visual elements and design principles in advertising and graphic design.
 Topics include creation of various designs, such as logos, advertisements, posters, outdoor advertising, and publication design.
 Upon completion, students should be able to effectively apply design principles and visual elements to projects.